emilyriederer/website/content/post/shiny-db/index.md

 ---
 output: hugodown::md_document
-title: "Using Databases with Shiny"
+title: "Using databases with Shiny"
 subtitle: ""
 summary: "Key issues when adding persistent storage to a Shiny application, featuring {golem} app development and Digital Ocean serving"
 authors: []